-&lt;sup>4 EST0013-Local-Authority-Guidance-Document-Incorporating-chargepoints-into-local-planning-policies- WEB.pdf (energysavingtrust.org.uk)
+4 EST0013-Local-Authority-Guidance-Document-Incorporating-chargepoints-into-local-planning-policies- WEB.pdf (energysavingtrust.org.uk)

-&lt;sup>5 5.91 EVs decarbonisation and transport 1.pdf (local.gov.uk)
+5 5.91 EVs decarbonisation and transport 1.pdf (local.gov.uk)

-\INSERT STATS ABOUT ELECTRIC VEHICLES/ BENEFITS- WHY ARE THEY BETTER THAN DIESEL/PETROL\ There are many benefits, such as:

-- Can be powered by renewable energy CC benefit - Can be powered by your own electricity (for example, solar PV system) - Vehicle-to-grid (V2V) provides opportunity to sell power back to the grid by discharging electricity that's been stored in EV battery to support the peak demand (i.e. typically between 16:30 20:30) (In 2019 it was estimated that V2V would be commercially mainstream in the next 5 years)

-The only pollution from an EV vehicle in use comes from the tyres and brakes

-To help alleviate these pressures, through the Climate Emergency Review of the Local Plan, the Council is actively promoting modal shift.
-There is an evident need to shift towards cleaner modes of transport to create cleaner and healthier District, whilst also responding to the Climate Emergency.

-Lancaster is a predominantly rural District and it is recognised that "rural areas have fewer mode shift options available and so will rely more on accelerating EV uptake to decarbonise".
-Therefore Lancaster City Council needs to seek to do all it can to facilitate the necessary infrastructure required, of the right type and in the right places, to provide those who live, work and visit the District with the confidence to switch to using ULEV's.
+- declare three Air Quality Management Areas (AQMA's) within the District, all due to the high concentrations of nitrogen dioxide. - 1.16 The Council is in the process of preparing an Air Quality Action Plan to tackle these issues, however progress on this is very much dependent upon the outcomes of the Movement Strategy being prepared by Lancashire County Council.
+Whilst it is recognised that it would be beneficial to produce an SPD to specifically address air quality impacts, until it is known what specific projects would be most appropriate where, and fundamentally how much these may cost, it is difficult to pursue an SPD at this time.
+However, the Council recognise that the need to address air quality, amongst many other climate change related issues is a pressing one.
+Therefore, the Council needs to be seeking to do all it can to reduce car-borne emissions.
+Hence the need to promote the uptake of electric vehicles. - 1.17 To help alleviate these pressures, through the Climate Emergency Review of the Local Plan, the Council is actively promoting modal shift.
+There is an evident need to shift towards cleaner modes of transport to create cleaner and healthier District, whilst also responding to the Climate Emergency. - 1.18 Lancaster is a predominantly rural District and it is recognised that "rural areas have fewer mode shift options available and so will rely more on accelerating EV uptake to decarbonise6".
+Therefore, Lancaster City Council needs to seek to do all it can to facilitate the necessary infrastructure required, of the right type and in the right places, to provide those who live, work and visit the District with the confidence to switch to using ULEV's.